zZissou/asset-pipeline-poem/readme.md

 #### Using the Asset Pipeline

-The assets you want to require live in the following locations, inside of your Rails application directory:
+The assets you need require will live somewhere in the following locations, inside of your Rails application directory:

 ```
 app/                   # application specific code